Science and Religion in Public Life

-Luke Bretherton, Professor of Theological Ethics, Duke Divinity School
+Lauren Winner, Associate Professor of Christian Spirituality, Duke Divinity School

 Recent decades have seen radical reshaping of the relationships of the three Abrahamic religions.
 We have witnessed new conflicts among their proponents, but also renewed efforts at interreligious dialogue and unprecedented solidarity.
 Yet, do Christians, Jews and Muslims really know each other?
 The Abrahamic religions are all based in sacred texts, containing revealed truth, and have legal and interpretive traditions elucidating them.
 Do we know these texts?
 Do we know how they each read them?
 This team-taught course brings together scholars with expertise in Christian, Jewish, and Islamic texts and traditions to explore each other’s intellectual universe.
 We will seek to understand the texts on their own terms, within their contexts of origin and transmission, and explore their social and political working throughout history.
 By the end of the semester, participants will have acquired basic literacy in the three religions and habits of reflection that will prepare them for engagement with the religious world of the other.

 Religion 190FS/ African and African American Studies 190FS/ Political Science 190FS: The Politics of Religion and Race (CCI, EI, SS)